Earth Day 22nd April Every Year

 The Earth Day’s Canopy Project is entirely laudable and deserves to grow and flourish.
 However, it seems to me that they could give over at least a part of their tree planting activities to Reseeding by using Rewilding Sticks, even if this means a percentage of trees gets ‘lost’ to the needs of the local animals.
 Later those local animals will pay back this investment in good measure when they spread and ‘plant’ the seeds of the emerging trees.

 Using a Rewilding Stick is not about ‘spreading’ seeds as this is often a very inefficient way of planting.
 The Rewilding Stick is used to put seeds directly into the ground in-situ, where they are intended to grow.
-This greatly increases the chances that the tree, or other plant, will at least get a chance to germinate.
+This greatly increases the chances that the tree, or other video use a rewilding stick plant, will at least get a chance to germinate.
 Using Rewilding Sticks can also be an excellent way of building up the under-story, comprised of the various plants which can grow around the trees, and in this way help restore the forest.
 Therefore the result becomes a genuine forest, which supports humans, animals and a wide variety of plants, and not just a plantation of trees which is being claimed to be a ‘forest’.

 It is easy enough to carry different types of seeds and switch between them at intervals or even every time a seed is planted.
 Therefore even in a single planting session a Rewilding Stick can be used to plant multiple types of seeds.